 Must have evidence of participation in and application of the knowledge gained from professional development programs and services offered by the Center for Career Connections Office or through workshops and seminars of OSI.

 Must have a letter of recommendation from your academic advisor addressing your scholastic effort while enrolled and addressing the area of focus which may enhance marketability for the future.

 To apply for the Placement Promise, follow these steps:

 Wait until you are 6-9 months removed from graduation.
 No applications will be considered prior to this timeframe.

-Request a letter of recommendation from your previous academic advisor to be sent to the Career Services Office.
+Request a letter of recommendation from your previous academic advisor to be sent to the Center for Career Connections Office.
 The letter should address your scholastic effort while enrolled and the area of focus which may enhance your marketability for the future.

-Email the Career Services Office to request a meeting or phone conversation to discuss the outlined criteria of the Placement Promise.
+Email the Center for Career Connections Office to request a meeting or phone conversation to discuss the outlined criteria of the Placement Promise.
 This meeting will occur after the letter of recommendation from your academic advisor has been received.